-The American Humanist Association (AHA) is a national nonprofit organization with over 415,000 supporters and members across the country, including many in Oklahoma.
-The mission of AHA's legal center is to protect one of the most fundamental principles of our democracy: the constitutional mandate requiring separation of church and state.
-Our legal center includes a network of cooperating attorneys from around the country, including Oklahoma, and we have litigated constitutional cases in state and federal courts from coast to coast.
+The American Humanist Association (AHA) is a national nonprofit organization with over 600,000 supporters and members across the country, including in Kansas.
+The mission of AHA's legal center is to protect one of the most fundamental principles of our democracy: the constitutional mandate requiring a separation of church and state.
+Our legal center includes a network of cooperating attorneys from around the country, including Kansas, and we have litigated constitutional cases in state and federal courts from coast to coast, including in Kansas.

 The First Amendment's Establishment Clause "commands a separation of church and state."
 Cutter v.
 Wilkinson, 544 U.S. 709, 719 (2005).
 It requires the "government [to] remain secular, rather than affiliate itself with religious beliefs or institutions."
 Cnty. of Allegheny v.
 ACLU, 492 U.S. 573, 610 (1989).
-Not only must the government not advance, promote, affiliate with, or favor any particular religion, it "may not favor religious belief over disbelief."
-Id. at 593 (citation omitted).
-Indeed, the Establishment Clause "create[s] a complete and permanent separation of the spheres of religious activity and civil authority."
+The Establishment Clause "create[s] a complete and permanent separation of the spheres of religious activity and civil authority."
 Everson v.
 Bd. of Ed, 330 U.S. 1, 31-32 (1947).
 Accord Engel v.
 Vitale, 370 U.S. 421, 429 (1962).
 Separation "means separation, not something less."
 McCollum v.
 Bd. of Educ., 333 U.S. 203, 231 (1948).
 In "no activity of the State is it more vital to keep out divisive forces than in its schools, to avoid confusing, not to say fusing, what the Constitution sought to keep strictly apart."
 Id.

-Indeed, the government "may not place its prestige, coercive authority, or resources behind a single religious faith or behind religious belief in general, compelling nonadherents to support the practices or proselytizing of favored religious organizations and conveying the message that those who do not contribute gladly are less than full members of the community."
+In sum, the government "may not place its prestige, coercive authority, or resources behind a single religious faith or behind religious belief in general, compelling nonadherents to support the practices or proselytizing of favored religious organizations and conveying the message that those who do not contribute gladly are less than full members of the community."
 Texas Monthly, Inc. v.
-Bullock, 489 U.S. 1, 9 (1989).
+Bullock, 489 U.S. 1, 9 (1989) (emphasis added).